TimWilding/FinanceDistributions/README.md

 distributions that include skewness and kurtosis parameters.
 There are some routines for calculating robust correlations, and some simple allocation recipes for using those routines.

-The code can be installed by running python setup.py install.
+See instructions for getting started below.

+### Distributions
 The following distributions are added:
 * *LevyStableInterp* - an interpolated version of the Levy Stable distribution for fast fitting
 * *GeneralisedSkewT* - an analytical distribution with skewness and fat tails that can be used for models
 * *EntropyDistributions* - a generalisation of the Normal Distribution to include skewness and kurtosis based on the principles of maximum entropy